-Sign up for the Newsletter, and
+Sign up for our Emails,

-Explore the Sanctuary Blog
+and Explore the Sanctuary Blog.

-We stand in the next music world that's already begun: the amount of true indie musicians will only continue to rise, at the benefit of all of us (hello, more music to listen to & artist friends to make!).
+We stand in the next music world that's already begun: the amount of true indie musicians out there will only continue to rise, at the benefit of all of us (hello, more music to listen to & artist friends to make!).
 So many humans across history dreamed of this day, and we're the lucky ones who get to live it.